mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 Now we must tell OpenSDN vRouter Forwarder to catch packets from interfaces **veth1** and **veth2** and transfer them.
-This is achieved using **vif** utility from OpenSDN contrail-tools package.
+This is achieved using **vif** utility from OpenSDN opensdn-tools package.
 The utility can be used to list interfaces connected to OpenSDN vRouter Forwarder or it can be also used to connect host OS virtual or physical network interfaces.
 There is a special script